 There are many arguments for staying on or off property at Walt Disney World.
 For our money, nothing beats staying on property at Walt Disney World.
-Just the convenience of the internal transportation, perks for early theme park entry, and the extra magic keep us staying on property.
+Just the convenience of the internal transportation, perks for early theme park entry, and the extra magic keep us staying on the property.

 At Which Disney Resort Should You Stay?

 When you plan a trip to Walt Disney World there are a few factors to consider regarding your resort choice.
 Are you looking to get away from it all? ( Choose a Moderate or Deluxe Resort).
 Or want to be in the center of the action? ( Choose a Value Resort).
 Do you need a shorter bus ride to certain parks?
 Or would you rather be within walking distance?
 What about the cost?
 What about distance?
 Maybe choosing a Disney Resort within Walking Distance of the Parks is your best bet.

 - Disney Value Resorts: Bus transportation.
 Pop Century and Art of Animation also have Skyliner transportation.

 - Disney Moderate Resorts: Bus Transportation.
 Caribbean Beach Resort also has Skyliner transportation.